Web Platform Design Principles

 New APIs are now being developed in the web platform for interacting with devices.
 For example, authors wish to be able to use the web to connect with their microphones and cameras, generic sensors (such as gyroscope and accelerometer), Bluetooth and USB-connected peripherals, automobiles, etc.

-These can be functionality provided by the underlying operating system, or provided by a native third-party library to interact with a device.
-These are an abstraction which "wrap" the native functionality without introducing significant complexity, while securing the API surface to the browser.
+These capabilities can be functionality provided by the underlying operating system, or provided by a native third-party library.
+APIs can provide an abstraction which "wraps" the native functionality without introducing significant complexity, while securing the API surface to the browser.
 So, these are called wrapper APIs.

-This section contains principles for consideration when designing APIs for devices.
+This section contains principles for consideration when designing APIs for these capabilities.

-In line with the Data Minimization principle, if you need to give web sites access to information about a device, only expose the minimal amount of data necessary.
+In line with the Data Minimization principle, if you need to give web sites access to information about capabilities, only expose the minimal amount of data necessary.

-Firstly, think carefully about whether it is really necessary to expose identifying information about the device at all.
+Firstly, think carefully about whether it is really necessary to expose information at all.
 Consider whether your user needs could be satisfied by a less powerful API.

 Exposing the presence of a device, additional information about a device, or device identifiers, each increase the risk of harming the user’s privacy.